-Hula kahiko started as a ceremonial type dance recalling genealogy and histories of the past.
-As we move on, kahiko can also be mele or songs that are done with accompaniment such as an ipu or drum.
-It can also be a newly created chant of the present.
+Hula kahiko started as a ceremonial type dance recalling geneology and histories of the past.
+As we move on, kahiko can also be mele or songs that is done with accompaniment by an ipuor drum and it can also be a created chant of the present.
+Now it's not just the past.
+Using just your ipu or drum, you can create things about today.